On average your neighbors pay $66 a month.

-According to a recent study by TRIP, 46% of the major roads in Louisville are in poor or mediocre condition costing drivers $519 a year in extra vehicle repairs and operating costs.
+According to a recent study by TRIP, 26 percent of the major roads in Louisville are in poor condition.
+Another 26 percent of the roads are in poor condition.
+These poor driving conditions cost Louisville motorists $628 a year in extra vehicle repairs and operating costs.

-TomTom's annual traffic index report ranked Louisville 36th for worst traffic congestion in the US.
-An average commuter spends an additional 23 minutes per hour stuck in traffic during peak commute times and 87 hours a year for commutes of 30 minutes.
+TomTom's annual traffic index report ranked Louisville 160th for worst traffic congestion in the world.
+An average commuter spends an additional 22 minutes per hour stuck in traffic during peak commute times and 87 hours a year for commutes of 30 minutes.